Harry-young-0/GeTAP/README.md

 # Section A: Software and tokens required prior to running the pipeline for the first time
 ### 1. LDlink token
 This pipeline uses the LDlink web server, which requires a unique token to run.
-This is easily obtained by following this link: [https://ldlink.nih.gov/?tab=apiaccess](https://ldlink.nih.gov/?tab=apiaccess).
-This only needs to be completed once and then that token will stay with you for life (linked to your email).
+The token is easily obtained here: [https://ldlink.nih.gov/?tab=apiaccess](https://ldlink.nih.gov/?tab=apiaccess).
+This step needs to be completed only once and then that token will stay with you for life (it is linked to your email address).

-Currently saying the URL is out of date (yellow warning box).
-Ignore this.
+The LDlink website is currently saying the URL is out of date (yellow warning box).
+Please ignore this.

 ### 2. Download and install R and RStudio

-First time only, update whenever prompted.
+This step should be performed the first time the pipeline is run, but do allow updates whenever prompted.
+You can find the downloads at the following links:

 R: https://www.stats.bris.ac.uk/R/

 RStudio: https://posit.co/downloads/

-Open RStudio.
-Then continue with the "Quick start guide".
-NOTE: I am using a mac but it will work identically for a windows computer.
+Following installation, open RStudio.
+Then continue following the instructions below for "Quick start guide".
+NOTE: I am using a Mac but the pipeline will work identically for a Windows computer.

 # Section B: Quick start guide